SAP-samples/teched2024-DA181/exercises/ex4/README.md

-## Connect your application to the Business Partner API Sandbox Enviroment
+## Ex 4.3 Connect your application to the Business Partner API Sandbox Enviroment

-1. In order to read the entity, create a custom handler. go to srv > service.js.
-Copy the below code
+1. In order to read the entity, create a custom handler.
+In the project folder, under ./srv create a service-handler file *.js, you can name it __bp_api.js__.
+Copy the below code into the file:

 ```cds